Humblemonk/DiceMaiden/README.md

 `/roll 4d6 !
 Hello World!`: Roll four six-sided dice and add comment to the roll.

-`/roll 6 4d6` : Roll 6 sets of four six-sided dice.
-A size of a set can be between 2 and 20.

 `/roll s 4d6` : Simplify roll output by not showing the tally.

 `/roll nr 4d6` : Simplify roll output by not showing the results.